sigmorphon/sigmorphon.github.io/sharedtasks/2016/index.md

 ## The Tasks

 There are actually three similar tasks.
 Your system may compete on any or all of the three tasks.
 Training examples and development examples will be provided for each task.
-For each language, the possivble inflections are named by a given finite set of morphological **tags**.
+For each language, the possible inflections are named by a given finite set of morphological **tags**.